cooolbabu/SkillsInvest_1/Structured Streaming.md

     - This is helpful if the target table needs aggregated data
     - Typically ends in Gold layer
   - **Update mode** - (Available since Spark 2.1.1) Only the rows in the Result Table that were updated since the last trigger will be outputted to the sink.
 More information to be added in future releases.

+## A DELTA LIVE TABLE pipelines can be scheduled to run in two different modes
+  - Triggered pipelines update each table with whatever data is currently available and then stop the cluster running the pipeline.
+Delta Live Tables automatically analyzes the dependencies between your tables and starts by computing those that read from external sources.
+Tables within the pipeline are updated after their dependent data sources have been updated.

+  - Continuous pipelines update tables continuously as input data changes.
+Once an update is started, it continues to run until manually stopped.
+Continuous pipelines require an always-running cluster but ensure that downstream consumers have the most up-to-date data.